KOSASIH/PromoteOneself/README.md

  - pos.set.sign.* - The root permission for setting configurable sign information
  - pos.set.sign.usage - Set the maximum number of times a player can use a sign
  - pos.set.promote.* - Let the player be promoted to any target (only valid for 'permission' type aims)
- - pos.set.promote.<target-name> - Let the player be promoted to a specific target (only valid for 'permission' type aims)
+ - pos.set.promote.&lt;target-name&gt; - Let the player be promoted to a specific target (only valid for 'permission' type aims)
  - pos.sign.* - The root permission for handling signs
  - pos.sign.update.* - The root permission for handling 'update' type signs
  - pos.sign.update.use - Use an 'update' type sign